nutttaro/llms-txt-builder/readme.txt

 = Caching =

-The LLMs.txt content is cached for 1 hour by default.
+The LLMs.txt content is cached for 24 hours by default.
 This improves performance and reduces server load.
 The cache is automatically cleared when:
 * Plugin settings are updated
 * A post with cache clearing enabled is updated
 * Manual cache clearing is triggered